Welcome to font psychology or the science of typography – how fonts affect cognition & behavior of people.

 Price, J., McElroy, K., & Martin, N. J. (2016).
 The role of font size and font style in younger and older adults’ predicted and actual recall performance.
 Neuropsychology, Development, and Cognition.
 Section B, Aging, Neuropsychology and Cognition, 23(3), 366–388.

 Rello, L., & Baeza-Yates, R. (2013).
 Good fonts for dyslexia.
 In Proceedings of the 15th International ACM SIGACCESS Conference on Computers and Accessibility – ASSETS ’13. https://doi.org/10.1145/2513383.2513447

 Sacchi, E., Mirchin, R., & Laszlo, S. (2018).
 An Event-Related Potential study of letter spacing during visual word recognition.
 Brain Research, 1684, 9–20.

 von Hippel, W., & Hawkins, C. (1994).
 Stimulus exposure time and perceptual memory.
 Perception & Psychophysics, 56(5), 525–535.

 P.S.
 I have used these insights in deciding the font for my website.
 Hope it is favorable.
 If it isn’t, do mention that in the comments!

 P.P.S.
-It is easy for designers to get carried away with the font style based on how it impresses or their opinion instead of how it performs.
+It is easy for designers to get carried away with the font style based on how it impresses a client or get biased in their opinion instead of seeing how it performs.
 You could use these insights in finding out what font works for your content.
 Think about the function of the information you will use these fonts for and then decide.